Biscione

 The biscione (Note: Italian: /it/; : biscioni; bissa (/lmo/) or bisson (/lmo/).)
 (English: "big grass snake"), less commonly known also as the vipera, (Note: Italian: /it/, meaning viper; : vipere.) is in heraldry a charge consisting of a divine serpent with a child in its mouth; the serpent may be variously described as being in the act of swallowing the child, or the child may be emerging from its mouth.

-It is a historic symbol of the city of Milan, used by companies based in the city.
+It is a historic symbol of the city of Milan, originally on the coat-of-arms of the Visconti and Sforza dynasties.
+The logo of Alfa Romeo, established in Milan, features the flag of Milan and the biscione as a symbol of the city.

 History

 The bronzed serpent brought to Milan from Constantinople in the 11th century, today in the Basilica of Sant'Ambrogio, is thought to have inspired the biscione.